queer/cuttlefish/README.md

 The name is a pun on the pronunciation of 'sysctl' and jokes are better explained.

+## plz note

+This was forked to patch a few smol things to get it running on OTP 20.
+May / not work with upstream.

 ## Riak Disclaimer

 While this readme and test suite is Riak-heavy, the fact is that this